E-d-d-i-e-A/alx-django-blog-capstone/README.md

 Scroll to the comments section

-Write your comment and click "Post Comment"
+Write your comment and click Post Comment

 Search for Posts